 I bought a program inside the stadium and then did some walking around to see whatever I could see.
 I got some close-up photos of the field like I wanted and watched Kirk Herbstreit, Reese Davis and the crew chat some ball.

-Close to the College GameDay set was another where Tim Tebow was talking with who I originally thought was Jesse Palmer – college football analyst and now apparently the host of The Bachelor.
+Close to the College GameDay set was another where Tim Tebow was talking with who I originally thought was Jesse Palmer - college football analyst and now apparently the host of The Bachelor.
 Then I realized it was Jordan Rodgers.
-Then I realized how silly I was in thinking Tim Tebow was on the same set as Jesse Palmer because I’m confident in saying that would’ve been the best looking duo on TV at the same time, making it difficult for viewers to focus on what they’re saying, and I say that as a heterosexual male.
+Then I realized how silly I was in thinking Tim Tebow was on the same set as Jesse Palmer because I’m confident in saying that would’ve been the two best looking humans on TV at the same time, making it difficult for viewers to focus on what they’re saying, and I say that as a heterosexual male.

 When there was nothing else interesting to be seen, I walked up a ramp that took roughly 3 hours to get to my section, and I talked to an Ohio State fan on the way up.
 He had already bought tickets for the national championship game assuming the Buckeyes would be there, and his gamble did not pay off.
 His friends no longer had any interest in going, and he went all himself.
 Could you imagine making a trip to the national title game all by yourself?
 Laaaaaame.